Kinship and other charities urge Secretary of State to reconsider ASGSF changes

 17 April 2025

-On 14 April 2025, the government set out changes to the adoption and special guardianship support fund (ASGSF).
+The government has set out changes to the adoption and special guardianship support fund (ASGSF).
 We are disappointed to see reductions for 2025-26 in the level of funding made available to eligible kinship families for therapeutic support.
-Along with partners in the sector, we are writing to Bridget Phillipson, Secretary of State for Education, to express our concern.
+Along with partners in the sector, we wrote to the Secretary of State for Education, Rt Hon Bridget Phillipson MP, on 17 April to express our concern.

 Dear Secretary of State,